open-switch/opx-cps/README.md

 - Database-like API (Get, Commit[add,delete,create,modify])
 - Publish/subscribe semantics supported

-Lookup and binary to text translation and object introspection is also available.
+Lookup and binary-to-text translation, and object introspection is also available.

 Applications define objects through (optionally YANG-based) object models.
 These object models are converted into binary (C accessible) object keys and object attributes that can be used in conjunction with the C-based CPS APIs.
-There are adaptions on top of CPS that allow these objects and APIs to be converted to different languages like Python.
+There are adaptions on top of CPS that allow these objects and APIs to be converted to different languages such as Python.

 With the object keys and attributes applications can:
 - Get a single or get multiple objects